cps-org/cps/schema-supplement.rst

   :type: string
   :context: package

+  Specifies the :attribute:`license`
-  Specifies the `license`_ that is assumed to apply to a component, if none is otherwise specified.
+  that is assumed to apply to a component, if none is otherwise specified.
-  This is convenient for packages that wish their `license`_ to reflect portions of the package that are not reflected by a component (such as data files) when most or all of the compiled artifacts use the same license.
+  This is convenient for packages that wish their :attribute:`license` to reflect portions of the package that are not reflected by a component (such as data files) when most or all of the compiled artifacts use the same license.